-On September 30, 2020, the Company acquired 3,800 shares, approximately 19% ownership, from HWH World Company Limited (f.k.a.
+On September 30, 2020, the Company acquired 3,800 shares, representing the ownership of approximately 19%, from HWH World Company Limited (f.k.a.
 Hyten Global (Thailand) Co., Ltd.) ("HWH World Co."), a private company, at a purchase price of \$42,562.

-During 2021, the Company invested \$19,609 in K Beauty Research Lab Co., Ltd ("K Beauty") for 18% ownership.
+During 2021, the Company invested \$19,609 in K Beauty Research Lab Co., Ltd ("K Beauty") for 18% of such company.
 K Beauty was established for sourcing, developing and producing variety of Korea-made beauty products as well as Korea - originated beauty contents for the purpose of distribution to HWH's membership distribution channel.